Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 -   Set and get the private data.

     The private data is a setting parameter for applying keys provided by the STT engine.
-To set the private data and use the corresponding key of the engine, use the `SetPrivateData()` method.
+To set the private data and use the corresponding key of the engine, use the `SetPrivateData()` method:

-    > **Note**
+    > [!NOTE]
 	> The key and data are determined by the STT engine.
 To set and get the private data, see the engine instructions.

     ```csharp